moaparek/QuietZonesTX_01/README.md

 # QuietZonesTX_01
-Spatial Analysis of Quiet Zones in the Six Largest Cities in Texas.
+Spatial Analysis of Quiet Zones in the Six Largest Cities in Texas Using QGIS.